geroe/DbUdpLog/README.md

 ## Usage

 ### Configuration
 Just copy the config_example.json file to config.json and adapt to your needs.
+It is also possible to have multiple config files. config.json is the default.
+If you need to start the server with an alternative cofig, just add the config file as a command line paramter.

 	$ cp config_example.json config.json
 	$ vi config.json //or use your editor of choice